Norab99/Production-Lines/README.md

 # Production-Lines

-There will be some idea to improve the production lines
+There will be some ideas to improve the production lines

+The first one is how to sort any object in the production line by the length.